canonical/sphinx-docs-starter-pack/docs/how-to/openapi.rst

 Navigate to ``/how-to/openapi/``.
-When the feature flag is enabled, the page renders the Swagger UI for the shipped specification right here;
+When the feature flag is enabled, the page renders the Swagger UI for the shipped specification right here.
-the snippet that does this should be included in your documentation source with the ``.. raw:: html`` directive:
+The snippet that does this should be included in your documentation source with the ``.. raw:: html`` directive:

 .. literalinclude:: assets/openapi._rst